 Oncology referral information

-To refer patients whose NGS testing and HLA typing match the requirements listed above, oncologists can contact our team by phone or email:
+For patients whose NGS testing and HLA typing match the requirements listed above, oncologists can contact our Clinical Research team by phone or email:

 Send an email to CanRsrchStudies@providence.org